Why can't anyone find the right policy at your hospital?

 Traditional solutions don't solve the actual problem.
 Better folder organization doesn't help when staff don't know which folder to check.
 Better search doesn't help when keywords fail to capture intent.
 Policy management software helps with version control but doesn't address findability.
 The gap between "we have a policy" and "staff can find it in 30 seconds" remains.

 Clinical priorities dominate.
 When budgets are tight and patient care is the mission, spending significant resources on "knowledge management infrastructure" feels like a luxury.
-Except it isn't—because the inefficiency costs more in lost time and increased turnover than most organizations realize.
+We recommend treating policy findability as infrastructure investment, not a content project.
+In practice, the ROI calculation changes completely once you account for the time nurses spend searching every single shift across every unit in the facility.

 The problem usually stays invisible until someone from outside shows up to look.